 UPDATE some_table SET an_int_column = an_int_column + 1

 UPDATE some_table SET a_varchar_column = REVERSE(a_varchar_column)

 Such malicious statements are limited only by the imagination of the attacker.

 The only tables that would be safe from this sort of mayhem would be those tables that were created using storage engines other than

 NDB, and so not visible to a “rogue” SQL node.

 INFORMATION_SCHEMAdatabase and its tables, and so obtain information about databases, tables, stored routines, scheduled events, and any other database objects for which metadata is stored in

 It is also a very good idea to use different passwords for the

-In sum, you cannot have a safe MySQL Cluster if it is directly accessible from outside your local network.
+In sum, you cannot have a safe NDB Cluster if it is directly accessible from outside your local network.

 capabilities, you should not simply convert the system tables in